Skip to Content

 10. Dubrovnik

-Dubrovnik is Croatia's most famous destination and with good reason.
+Dubrovnik is Croatia's most famous destination, and for good reason.
 This 7th-century town is counted amongst the world's most impressive fortified cities.
-Within the walls, many worlds thrive.
+Within the city walls, many worlds thrive.
+Ancient towers, defense posts, historic churches, museums, and modern homes stand tall along the same white-stoned streets.
+And beyond the walls, the blue sea beckons.
+Take the cable car for a birdseye view of the Old Town and the sparkling Adriatic Sea.

-While this list is limited to my picks for the ten best places to go in Croatia, there's much more than this to see in the country.
-Wherever you decide to go, I hope you have a great time!
+While this list is limited to my picks for the ten best places to go backpacking in Croatia, there are many more beautiful islands and coastal towns to see.
+Wherever you decide to travel along Croatia's Adriatic Coast or interior, I hope you have a great time!

 I am beginning my own website to share my images encounters.
 Do you discover it hard or effortless to publish regularly?